This page is a printable version of: https://www.iow.nhs.uk/our-services/urgent-treatment-centre.htm

 If you have symptoms of COVID-19 (a high temperature; a new, continuous cough; or loss or change to your sense of smell or taste), please do not attend the Emergency Department or our other services.
 Check what to do here.

-For more information open the leaflet here.
+For more information read the UTC leaflet.